WebSocket Performance

 WebSocket performance characteristics

-Long-lived connections.
-Per-connection memory and file descriptor cost; scales with concurrent users.
+- Long-lived connections.
+Per-connection memory and file-descriptor cost; scales with concurrent users, not request volume.

-Bi-directional.
-Server can push without polling.
-Fewer round trips than HTTP polling for live updates.
+- Bi-directional.
+Server push without polling; fewer round trips than HTTP polling for live updates.

-Stateful.
-Connection state lives at one server; load balancing is sticky or requires shared state.
+- Stateful.
+Per-connection server affinity; load balancing is sticky or requires shared state across instances.

 Scaling considerations